Creepy but True: Strange Pest Behaviors You’ve Probably Never Heard Of

 Not everyone is equally attractive to mosquitoes.
 Research suggests that factors like body temperature, carbon dioxide output, and even skin chemistry can make certain individuals more appealing.
 People who produce more lactic acid in their sweat, for instance, tend to get bitten more often.

-Reducing standing water around your home and scheduling pest control Saltillo MS services can help lower mosquito populations in your area.
+Reducing standing water around your home and scheduling pest control services in Saltillo, MS can help lower mosquito populations in your area.

 The Disappearing Act of Bed Bugs